-Causes of numbness of the left hand
+Causes of numbness in the left hand

-Numbness of the left hand often indicates serious illnesses.
-Often the cause of numbness is diseases of the spine, inflammation of the ulnar nerve, dysfunction of the heart and blood vessels, and a pre-stroke condition.
+Numbness in the left hand often indicates serious illnesses.
+Numbness is often caused by diseases of the spine, inflammation of the ulnar nerve, dysfunction of the heart and blood vessels, and a pre-stroke condition.

 Causes of numbness in the fingers of the left hand